 In addition, a graphical interface has been developed, but only for debugging purposes.
 The system itself presents no window at operation time and records no single image to keep privacy of the monitored people.
 It has been implemented with a set of low cost cameras and a conventional PC.
-The 3D estimation technique has been carefully designed to run at real time of commodity hardware and it will be described in detail in section III.
+Two related 3D estimation techniques have been carefully designed to run at real time on commodity hardware, they will be described in detail in sections III and IV.

 III.
-EVOLUTIVE VISION ALGORITHM FOR 3D PEOPLE ${\it TRACKING}$
+EVOLUTIVE ALGORITHM FOR 3D PEOPLE TRACKING WITH 3D POINTS